mfranzil-unitn/unitn-m-fcc/project/impl/explaination.md

 For quick deletion of everything: see script in env folder.

 For re-deploying everything: see script in env folder.

-For deleting pv/pvc: use the provided file in env folder.

 For rolling update, use the provided file in env folder.